bigbluebutton/bigbluebutton.github.io/_posts/2016-05-13-html5-design.md

 ### Overview

-Without the style you'll find a breakout of the core colour palette, typography and elements styles.
+In the style guide displayed below, you will find a breakdown of the core colour palette, typography and elements styles used in the HTML5 client.

 <img src="/images/html5/bbb_style_guide.png" style="border:1px solid #ccc;" />

 ### Accessible Colour Palette

-As a team passionate about maintaining accessibility best practices within BigBlueButton and in the case of colour, we want to make sure all types of users (visually impaired or not) have a pleasant experience.
+As a team, we're passionate about maintaining accessibility best practices within our products, and in the case of colour, we want to make sure all types of users (visually impaired or not) have a pleasant experience.
 Below you'll find a detailed overview of our core colour palette and their contrast ratio.
 Our goal was to maintain a ratio of 4.5:1 an above.
 <img src="/images/html5/bbb_colour_palette.png" />
 <br>

 ### Custom Icon Library
-With the new client, we wanted to include a shareable icon library that developers could use and have created our own custom icon library with over 80+ icons.
+With the new HTML5 client, we wanted to include a shareable icon library that developers could use during development and have created our own custom icon library with over 80+ icons.
 <br><br>
 <img src="/images/html5/bbb_icons.png" style="border:1px solid #ccc;" />
 <br><br><br>